quobyte/openstack_patches/README.md

 ## Where is What

-Patches in this project are ordered by OpenStack release.
-A specific patch  version for the Mitaka release can be found at:
+Patches in this project are ordered by OpenStack releases.
+For example a specific patch  version for the Mitaka release can be found at:

     <patch-dir>/Mitaka